disposing-of-problem-waste-strata

 Some household products can cause harm to the environment and human health if they are placed in your kerbside bins.
 Problem waste includes e-waste (TVs, computers, laptops, gaming consoles, DVD players, printers, stereo systems, mobile phones, small electronics and accessories etc.), clothing & textiles, chemicals, batteries, cooking oils, paints, gas bottles, and fluorescent globes.

-To dispose of problem waste, there is now a range of recycling options available.
+To dispose of problem waste, there are now a range of recycling options available.
 The collective waste is treated specifically to protect our environment while allowing valuable resources to be recovered and reused and recycled into new products.

 A helpful directory on recycling in your area is recyclingnearyou.com.au